Skip to main content

 Working or self employed

-You can get UC if you've earned at least £1,048 a month before tax for the last 3 months.
+You can get UC if you've earned enough to pay national insurance for the last 3 months.

-You can also claim if you earn less than this or your income changes.
-The Department for Work and Pensions (DWP) looks at the hours you work and how much you earn.
+You can sometimes get UC if you earn less than this or your income changes.
+The DWP look at the hours you work and how much you earn to decide if your work counts.

 Lost your job and looking for work